-Want to play PC VR content wirelessly on your Oculus Quest 2 using Air Link?
+Want to play PC VR content wirelessly on your Oculus Quest or Meta Quest 2 using Air Link?
 Here’s everything you need and how to do it.

-This guide was first published in April 2021, but was updated and republished in June 2021 to ensure all information remains correct and up-to-date.
+Note: This guide was first published in April 2021, but has since been updated and republished– most recently in May 2022 — to ensure all information remains correct and up-to-date.

-The Oculus Quest 2 is a fantastic standalone headset from Facebook.
-There’s heaps of native content available on the Oculus Quest store, but one of the key features of the Quest platform is the ability to also play PC VR content as well, while connected to a VR-ready PC.
+The Meta Quest 2 (formerly Oculus Quest 2) is a fantastic standalone headset from Meta (formerly Facebook).
+There’s heaps of native content available on the Oculus Store, but one of the key features of the Quest platform is the ability to also play PC VR content as well, while connected to a VR-ready PC.

-Facebook’s official method, Oculus Link, launched in late 2019 as a wired solution for playing PC VR games on Quest.
-However, thanks to the latest v28 software update, Air Link now allows you to play PC VR content on the original Oculus Quest and Quest 2 wirelessly.
+Meta’s official method, Oculus Link, launched in late 2019 as a wired solution for playing PC VR games on Quest.
+However, Air Link now allows you to play PC VR content on the original Oculus Quest and Quest 2 wirelessly.
 Here’s how to do it.

-Just like with a regular wired Link connection, in addition to an Oculus Quest headset, you will also need a VR-ready PC for Air Link.
+Just like with a regular wired Link connection, in addition to a Quest headset, you will also need a VR-ready PC for Air Link.

 The specification requirements will change depending on the game as well — some PC VR games require beefier specs than others — so be sure to check game requirements too.

 Download the official Oculus PC app, which is the software that will run Oculus Link and allow you to play PC VR games on your headset.
 You can get it here, listed as a download for Link Cable and Air Link.
 You’ll also want to make sure your Quest is up to date with software updates, which you can check in the headset settings menu.

 Much like Virtual Desktop, Air Link requires a good Wi-Fi router with a stable internal network connection in order to run reliably.
-Oculus recommends that you use a 5Ghz network running on an AC or AX router.
+Meta recommends that you use a 5Ghz network running on an AC or AX router.
 It’s also recommended that the PC running the games is connected to the router directly via ethernet cable and not Wi-Fi — the latter is known to cause connection problems.
 Meta also warns that mesh networks can cause problems with Air Link as well.